-Curiously, I seem to enjoy the foods of Middle East more than other Greeks do.
-Perhaps it’s because I have lived and travelled around the Middle East for more than 9 years.
+Curiously, I seem to enjoy the foods of the Middle East more than other Greeks do.
+Perhaps it’s because I have lived and traveled around the Middle East for more than 9 years.

 Take Baba Ganoush, which is what in America and in lots of other countries is used to describe baked eggplants with spices.
 It does not have tahini but smoked Aubergine mixed with onions, tomatoes and other veggies.
 But actually, there is another similar dish called Moutabal.
 It’s smokier, contains tahini, aubergines and sometimes, cumin.

 During my working years in the restaurants of Qatar I could find either Baba Ganoush or Moutabal.
 I had tasted some great versions of both of them and today I present the original Mourabal recipe, taught by my Qatari friend.

 Moutabal has 110 calories per serving, it’s highly nutritious, 8 grams of total fat, gluten-free, sugar-free and Vegan!

 You can also, make this recipe with a few versions of your favorite spices.

 How to make Moutabal – Step by Step

 Garnish with little parsley and pomegranate (Photo 6)